ipo-exe/zenith/principles.md

 - Respect constraints — reuse material later if needed;
 - Don’t confuse visibility with impact — align both;
 - Let refinement support relevance to the public, not you;

 ---

+## GRACE
+**Give Results A Clear Elegance**

+**Explanation**
+Make the work beautiful.
+Let every output — figure, text, report, dataset, codebase — carry a sense of elegance, clarity, and expressive form.
+Beauty gives meaning to the effort.
+A well-crafted diagram, a thoughtfully named function, a clean layout — all elevate the work beyond utility.
+Use creativity, visual clarity, and narrative style to inspire.
+Let the result reflect care.

+**Implications**
+_Beauty is meaning made visible — and preferred._
+- Design outputs to be clear, readable, and aesthetically pleasing;
+- Use expressive documentation and thoughtful language to elevate perception;
+- Name processes and structures creatively where appropriate, while preserving clarity;
+- Refine figures and layouts for visual harmony, not just accuracy;
+- When technical quality is equal, the more elegant and beautiful result will win the audience’s trust;

+**Moderation Clause**
+_GRACE must serve communication, not ego._
+- Do not over-polish — publish when clarity is achieved;
+- Avoid treating every project as a masterpiece — the best version may come in the next project, not this one;
+- Tailor beauty to the audience — keep outputs accessible, not overly personal or obscure;
+- Use creativity in overarching concepts, but stick to clarity and standardization in technical naming;
+- Let elegance enhance understanding — not replace it;

+---